Apollo Global to buy insurance affiliate Athene for $11 billion

-Apollo has been getting paid lucrative fees by Athene, in which it currently holds a 27% stake, for more than a decade, providing asset allocation services and directly managing a portion of Athene’s assets across its investment platform, primarily in its ever-expanding credit business.
+Apollo has been getting paid lucrative fees by Athene, in which it controls a 35% stake, for more than a decade, providing asset allocation services and directly managing a portion of Athene’s assets across its investment platform, primarily in its ever-expanding credit business.

 Yet Athene’s shares underperformed the insurance sector following its stock market debut in 2016, prompting a bid from Apollo for its assets.

-Apollo said it estimated the tax-free combination could result in its earnings in 2021 more than doubling year-on-year.
+Apollo estimated the tax-free combination could result in its earnings more than doubling from 2020.
+Its existing stake in Athene did not contribute to earnings under accounting rules, despite representing 40% of Apollo’s assets under management and 30% of its fee-related income.

+A merger would allow Athene’s business and assets to be integrated into Apollo’s, providing both sides with enhanced earnings potential and a simpler ownership structure going forward, Marc Rowan, Apollo’s incoming chief executive officer, told an analysts call.

-“We will have total alignment to optimize our strategy and allocate capital efficiently,” said Marc Rowan, Apollo’s incoming chief executive, who helped set up Athene in 2009.
+“This transaction is about coordination, not consolidation.
+There is no plan to consolidate the businesses.
+There is no need to consolidate the businesses,” said Rowan, who helped set up Athene in 2009.

 Rowan, who co-founded Apollo 31 years ago, has been tasked with running the New York-based firm after board Chairman Leon Black said in January he would step down as chief executive by July, following an independent review of his ties to the late financier and convicted sex offender Jeffrey Epstein.